idkiforgatit/stokk.github.io/README.md

-# https-stokk.github.io-privacy.html
+#Privacy policy page for the Stokk app
-Privacy policy page for the Stokk app
+##DOWNLOAD NOW FROM THE PLAY STORE!